-Fresh Baked Black Sea Bass is an excellent dish that will leave you wanting to cook more fresh fish.
+Fresh Baked Black Sea Bass is an excellent fish recipe that will leave you wanting to cook fresh seafood.
 If you ever cook fresh sea bass, you will know that this is a fish that needs, tender loving care.
 What I mean by tender, loving, care is fresh herbs and spices for a bold taste.
 Salt and pepper will not be enough unless it is the way you like it.

 The fish is a lean saltwater fish and very meaty and therefore needs lots of herbs and spices to penetrate the flesh.
 I know you might say because the fish is fresh, it should taste good with minimal spices.
 Believe me; this fish needs it!